Kkelly22/Kkelly22.github.io/_posts/2019-08-11-generating_an_email_via_rails.markdown

 ---
 layout: post
 title:      "Generating an Email via Rails"
-date:       2019-08-11 16:20:46 +0000
+date:       2019-08-11 12:20:47 -0400
 permalink:  generating_an_email_via_rails
 ---

 I was recently asked to build out a piece of functionality that I had never done before - sending an automated email after filling out a form.
 To my surprise (but not really), Rails had this functionality already built in.
 In this blog post, we're going to walk through setting up a basic mailer.

-First, utilizer our generator to create the files we need.
+First, let's utilize our generator to create the files we need.
 In my example, my mailer will be tied to a user, so I will call it "UserMailer".
 My generator command will be "rails generate mailer UserMailer".
 This will give me the following files:

 ```
       create  app/mailers/user_mailer.rb